jeromeetienne/learningthreejs.com-backup/source/_posts/2011-10-03-lets-make-a-3d-game-microphysics-js.markdown

 [closure](https://developer.mozilla.org/en/JavaScript/Guide/Closures)
 , read current keyboard state and accelerate in the proper direction.

-## Conclusion

 ## Motivation

-The need for physics is clear from [marblesoccer](http://marblesoccer.com).
+The need for 3D physics is clear for [marblesoccer](http://marblesoccer.com).
-All those marbles must move and react together in a instinctive way.
+Marble in physics are fun, generic and instinctive for the player.
 Ok so how to get a 3D physics engine ?

-### Do it yourself?
+* **Do it yourself ? **
 Well no, it is hard, long and im lazy :)

-### Use an existing one ?
+* **Use an existing one ? **
 i tried some and left unimpressed.
 All those are new experimental stuff.
 Documentation is inexistant.
 They are issued from existing libraries in other languages and convert them to js, sometime multiple conversions in a row.
 I experienced major bugs when i tried.
 Were those bugs ?
 Was it me misusing it ?
 Quite possible as the doc is inexistant.
 All in all, i didnt feel it would be a reliable dependancy for our game.

-### Ask somebody else to do it ?
-We got a **winner!**
-[@pyalot](http://twitter.com/#!/pyalot) from [codeflow.org](http://codeflow.org/) did one taylor-made for us: **microphysics.js**!!

-## Notes on Box2D
+* **Used a 2D one, like Box2D ? **
-Box2D is an excelent 2D physics engine.
+Box2D is kind of special.
 [Seth Ladd](http://blog.sethladd.com/) recently did [a](http://blog.sethladd.com/2011/09/box2d-collision-damage-for-javascript.html)
 [lot](http://blog.sethladd.com/2011/09/box2d-impulse-and-javascript.html)
 [of](http://blog.sethladd.com/2011/09/box2d-with-complex-and-concave-objects.html)
 [good](http://blog.sethladd.com/2011/09/box2d-and-polygons-for-javascript.html)
 [things](http://blog.sethladd.com/2011/09/box2d-web-workers-better-performance.html)
 to explain box2D.
-Ok, box2D is a converted one but it of very good quality.
+Ok, box2D is a converted one but it is of very good quality.
 So why not using box2D ?
 Well because it is 2D and we do 3D.
 Quite an insight, hey :)
 It would be such a tough limitation.
-This webgl + box2D strategy can produce excelent stuff tho, like this [game demo](http://game.2x.io/) from [@einaros](http://twitter.com/#!/einaros).
+This webgl + box2D strategy can produce excelent results tho, like this [game demo](http://game.2x.io/) from [@einaros](http://twitter.com/#!/einaros).
-Take a close look at the physics when object move, it is amazingly realistic, it is all box2D.
+Take a close look at the physics when object move, it is amazingly realistic and& it is all box2D.
+* **Ask somebody else to do it ? **
+We got a *winner!* [@pyalot](http://twitter.com/#!/pyalot) from [codeflow.org](http://codeflow.org/)

+## Conclusion

+This is the first post about physics.
+It presented microphysics.js API.
+Thus you can start playing with it immediatly.
+More posts will come shortly.
+At least, one about performance and another one on how to easily bind microphysics to your three.js game.
+That’s all folks.
+Have fun with microphysics.js :)